-This document is a supplement to the general instructions for ACL authors.
-It contains instructions for using the LATEX style files for ACL conferences.
+This document is a supplement to the general instructions for MT Summit 2025 authors.
+It contains instructions for using the LATEX style files for the Machine MT Summit 2025.
 The document itself conforms to its own specifications, and is therefore an example of what your manuscript should look like.
 These instructions should be used both for papers submitted for review and for final versions of accepted papers.

-Introduction 1
+1 Introduction

-These instructions are for authors submitting papers to ACL conferences using LATEX.
+These instructions are for authors submitting papers to MT Summit 2025 using LATEX.
 They are not self-contained.
-All authors must follow the general instructions for ACL proceedings,1 and this document contains additional instructions for the LAT_FX style files.
+All authors must follow the general instructions for MT Summit 20251, and this document contains additional instructions for the LATEX style files, which is an adaptation of (or rely on) the latex template for ACL conferences2.

-The templates include the LATEX source of this document (acl_latex.tex), the LATEX style file used to format it (acl.sty), an ACL bibliography style (acl_natbib.bst), an example bibliography (custom.bib), and the bibliography for the ACL Anthology (anthology.bib).
+The templates include the LATEX source of this document (mtsummit25.tex), the LATEX style file used to format it (mtsummit25.sty), a MT Summit bibliography style (mtsummit25_natbib.bst), an example bibliography (mtsummit25_bib), and the bibliography for the ACL Anthology (anthology.bib).